Here is a look at the life of Mark Zuckerberg, founder and CEO of Meta.

 September 2006 - Facebook is opened to anyone over the age of 13.

-2008 - Cameron and Tyler Winklevoss and Divya Narendra settle their lawsuit against Zuckerberg.
+2008 - The Winklevoss twins and Narendra settle their lawsuit against Zuckerberg.

 September 2010 - Zuckerberg donates $100 million to the Newark, New Jersey, public school system.